daormar/debasher/doc/design_doc_resident.md

   the drain replayed port by port, so the order across ports was lost (processed `A1 B2 A3 B4`, replayed `A1 A3 B2 B4`).
 Now there is one input log per node, in queue order, and replay follows it.
-- **G5 not implemented.** Replay after a crash re-emits the outputs the node had already sent, and a running neighbor receives them again (verified with a real run).
-Mechanism decided on 2026-09-20.
+- **G5 not implemented, fixed on 2026-09-22.** Replay after a crash re-emitted the outputs the node had already sent, and a running neighbor received them again (verified with a real run).
+Mechanism decided on 2026-09-20, built in six pieces between 2026-09-21 and 2026-09-22 (see the order of implementation in section 3): the sender numbers each channel's `DATA` and stores its counters in its checkpoint; the receiver drops a number it has already accepted, before logging or queuing it; a number it skips over is a real loss and raises loudly instead (G8); the checkpoint also carries what the writer thread had not yet written when a round captured, and recovery sends it again with the same numbers before anything else.
+Checked with a real
+  run: a relay whose neighbor was still recovering had 4 of 8 messages still unwritten when a snapshot captured it; killed and relaunched, its neighbor received all 8, where without this piece those 4 would have been lost for good (reasoned from the same run: nothing else regenerates what a crash destroys in the outbound queue). `CLOSE` carries the sender's own last number, so a message lost right before a channel finishes for good is not silent either, since nothing else would ever reveal it.
 - **G7 was partly violated, fixed on 2026-09-20.** A `FBPProcess` whose input writer sent `CLOSE` ended that reader thread and then stopped sending heartbeats, so a healthy consumer whose producer finished for good would have